We can do this, Long Island. Trust in Catholic Health.

 Catholic Health's Emergency Departments (ED) maintain the highest level of safety and sanitization.
 Our emergency physicians and staff are expertly trained to protect our patients and visitors.

 You can be confident that our EDs are secure centers of excellent care.
-We’ve implemented new protocols to further ensure your safety:

 Call 911 or drive directly to a Catholic Health hospital if you or a family member experience any symptoms that may require emergency care.
 We’re ready, safe and very able to help you.